 - Here I play with an unbalanced Kaggle dataset on credit card fraud.

 - Here, here and here are some more mathematically-inclined posts about the theory behind some common machine learning / data science concepts.

 - My PhD thesis, submitted in 2014, was titled Alternating quiver Hecke algebras.
 It consisted of a careful and complete study of a new family of algebras, which generalise and build on important recent work.
 The main theorem of my thesis gives an explicit isomorphism between my new family of algebras and a family of classical objects which have been studied for over a century, providing new insight and structure for these objects.
 I wrote a FAQ about my PhD here.

 - You can find a list of my published mathematics papers here.

 - I ran the first-year linear algebra course MATH1002 for the University of Sydney Summer School in 2015.
 I took a much different approach to the course than in previous years, running the whole thing through a Wordpress blog.
-I received a lot of very positive feedback from students on this experimental and forward-thinking course design.

 - I’m a keen amateur (very) photographer: all over this website you can find examples of my photographs taken all over the world.

 - Here I made a simple Python application which reminds busy expats to call their mums.

 - I very much enjoy jogging, particularly new places I haven’t explored yet.